 Firia Labs Unique Educational Approach

-The program creates real-world learning experiences for students.
+Our educational program creates real-world learning experiences for students.
 This is achieved through the use of:

 - Open-ended physical hardware, used to implement meaningful projects